TechTips

 Amazon Prime Video

-• Use a unique password for each streaming service
+• Use a unique password for each service

-• Turn on two-factor authentication (2FA) if available
+• Turn on two-factor authentication (2FA) when available

 Before your next trip: